 Less Mecanique, more mosaic.
 Clear across town from our SoMa homes–but well worth the hike–is the community collaboration-turned-Instagram-fodder, the 16th Avenue Tiled Steps.
 These 163 steps of mosaic mastery have been brightening up the Golden Gate Heights neighborhood since 2003, and the astronomy-oriented motif is even more out-of-this-world in person.

 The famed Mission District Murals prove that art can be found just about everywhere in San Francisco.
 The Mission Murals, in addition to being breathtaking, offer social commentary while paying tribute to Mexican culture and famed Mexican artists like José Orozco and Diego Rivera.

 Parrots?
 In San Francisco?
 This might sound too zany even for a Hollywood plotline, but the truth is often stranger than fiction.
 What is now a flock of over 200 wild parrots started as a pair of escaped lovebirds (cherry-headed conures, actually) that found a new home in the Telegraph Hill neighborhood.
 The parrot posse has since expanded their territory, but we suggest you walk the Filbert Steps to get the full avian experience.

 10. Sutro Bath Ruins

 Our last must-see lies on the outskirts of San Francisco and is a lesser-known exhibit of Bay Area architecture.
 Opened in the late-1800’s, the Sutro Baths housed 1.7 million gallons of Pacific saltwater–making it the largest swimming pool in the world.
 Shuttering during the Great Depression, the site is now a relic of the past akin to something you might see in an Indiana Jones movie.
 Words don’t do the ruins justice, as the site is something you have to see to believe.

 Planning out your first month in San Francisco?
-Explore Common City Gardens and start discovering this cinematic city.
+Explore our San Francisco homes and start discovering this cinematic city.